jharwell/jharwell.github.io/content/project/laptop-stands/index.md

   you can sand things down without making the piece too thin.
 This is especially critical for slabs which are ultimately intended to fit into grooves/dados.

+- When cutting, raise the blade to its full height, contrary to the usual guidance, because that will give the crack/chip/tearout prone glued plywood maximum support, because the blade will be pressing and cutting into it at 90 degress, rather than something less.

+# Assembly

+- A dry fit is absolutely essential.
+Not just lightly clamping things together, because I'm afraid that the pieces will not come apart without breaking.
+You need a *full* dry fit to make sure all the dados/grooves line up with the width of the shelf.
+Failure to do this results in stands which are off kilter and have to be sanded until they are mostly square again.

 # Staining